arkency/posts/posts/2024-05-29-how-to-use-hotwired-turbo-streams-effectively.md

 Have you ever wondered which approach you should follow?
 Should it always be redirect?
 Or maybe you should always use Turbo Streams?

+Take a look at following functionality:

+<%= img_fit("hotwired-turbo-redirect-vs-turbo-stream/demo.gif") %>

+The two approaches that can be used to implement this functionality are the redirect approach and the Turbo Streams approach.

+<%= img_fit("hotwired-turbo-redirect-vs-turbo-stream/redirect_vs_turbo_stream.jpg") %>

 ## Let's take a look at the redirect approach first.

 For the developers it is simple, testable and last but not least, productive.